 Using a process developed over months of testing, this holster is wet formed to the specific Glock model you choose, baked into shape, and hot-wax hardened to a level of durability you have likely never seen in leather goods.
-Most manufacturers rely on a slim coat of clear acrylic to help temporarily stiffen a holster.
-That wears out after a few years or less and re-application is a tedious and costly process (typically the holster just gets chucked).
+It has a uniquely rigid feel while still being flexible and comfortable to wear.
+Most other manufacturers rely on a slim coat of clear acrylic to help temporarily stiffen a holster.
+That wears out fairly quickly and re-application is a tedious and costly process (typically the holster just gets chucked).
 By hot-wax hardening my line of holsters, the wax penetrates deep into the leather and creates an armor similar to that used in shields and protective gear during the middle ages.
 That fact plus the reinforcement panel keeps the mouth of the holster open wide for easy one-handed re-holstering.
 See my Durability video in the 'Video' tab below as I am unable to coerce the mouth closed with 90 lbs of force.

 This OWB Glock holster is designed to stay tight and close on the hip by using the built in belt loop directly behind the frame of the weapon.
 I use the industry's best U.S. full grain leather (with the tightest fiber count high on the back of the hide).
-Featuring extra thick double stitching where it counts the most, a full wet-formed sight channel, and nicely finished edges.
+Featuring a full wet-formed sight channel and nicely finished edges.
 It'll fit very thick belts up to 1.5" wide (check out my current gun belts here).

 By design, this holster comes with a built in 15 degree forward cant (also known as the FBI cant), and allows for a full combat grip while still in the holster.
 Great for carrying Glock models of any size.
 Please watch all the videos in the 'Video' tab below to get a good idea of what this holster is all about.